Captain & Tennille

+History

-Early history and collaboration
+Background and early collaboration

 In 1972, Toni Tennille was the co-writer of an ecology-themed musical, Mother Earth.
-At that time, Daryl Dragon (son of composer Carmen Dragon) was working as a keyboardist for the Beach Boys, where thanks to his habit of wearing a ship captain's hat while performing he got his stage name "Captain".
+At that time, Daryl Dragon (son of composer Carmen Dragon) played keyboards as a member of the Beach Boys, where he got his stage name "Captain Keyboard" because he wore a ship captain's hat while performing.
 When Tennille's show was preparing to move from San Francisco's Marines Memorial Theatre to Southern California's South Coast Repertory, a call was put out for a replacement keyboardist.
 Dragon was between tours when he heard about the opening, met Tennille in San Francisco to audition, and landed the gig.

 Dragon later reciprocated by recommending Tennille to the Beach Boys when the band needed an additional keyboardist, and they hired her.
 She toured with them for a year, and has since been known as the Beach Boys' one and only "Beach Girl."

-Realizing their collaborative potential when the tour was over, Tennille and Dragon began performing as a duo at the Smokehouse Restaurant in Encino, California.
-They started to become popular in the Los Angeles area, and their early version of the Tennille-penned "The Way I Want to Touch You" became popular on a local radio station.
-This led to a recording contract with A&M Records.
+Realizing their collaborative potential when the tour was over, Tennille and Dragon began performing as a duo, The Dragons, at the Smokehouse Restaurant in Encino, California.
+They started to become popular in the Los Angeles area and, borrowing on Daryl's Beach Boys nickname, renamed their act to the more dynamic Captain & Tennille.
+Their early version of the Tennille-penned "The Way I Want to Touch You" became popular on a local radio station which led to several offers from a number of record companies.
+They ultimately decided to sign a recording contract with A&M Records.

+Mainstream success

 Their first hit single, a rendition of Neil Sedaka and Howard Greenfield's "Love Will Keep Us Together", reached #1 on the Billboard Hot 100 singles chart nine weeks after its 1975 debut, and went on to win the Grammy Award for Record of the Year.
 It sold over 1 million copies and was awarded a Gold disc by the RIAA on July 1, 1975.
-Tennille paid tribute to Sedaka in the recording when she sang the overdub "Sedaka's back" at the outro.
-The duo successfully mined the Sedaka songbook a number of times over their chartmaking career.
+Tennille paid tribute to Sedaka in the recording when she sang the overdub "Sedaka is back" at the outro.
+The duo successfully mined the Sedaka songbook a number of times over their career.
 Two of their other hit singles were the Sedaka co-writes "Lonely Night (Angel Face)" and "You Never Done It Like That".
 Their Spanish recording of "Love Will Keep Us Together", "Por Amor Viviremos", also charted in 1975; it was the first time two versions of the same single charted simultaneously.
 Tennille and Dragon included renditions of several other Sedaka songs on their albums.

 Tennille and Dragon married on November 11, 1975.
-A wedding date of Valentine's Day 1974 had long been erroneously reported (on their show, Tennille claimed they were married on Valentine's Day), such as on the February 14, 1976, edition of Casey Kasem's American Top 40.
+A wedding date of Valentine's Day 1974 had long been erroneously reported: On their television variety show, Tennille claimed they were married on Valentine's Day, as did the February 14, 1976, edition of Casey Kasem's American Top 40 radio show.